Lyceris-chan/Solutions/cachy.md

 **Why this method works:** This configuration uses USB device authorization control instead of disabling wakeup triggers through `/proc/acpi/wakeup`.
 The `/proc/acpi/wakeup` method doesn't work reliably for USB devices that trigger spurious wakeups.
-By directly setting the device's `authorized` attribute to `0` before suspend, the USB controller effectively disconnects the device at the hardware level.
+When you set the device's `authorized` attribute to `0` before suspend, the USB controller effectively disconnects the device at the hardware level.
 This prevents the device from generating any wakeup events.
 After resume, setting `authorized` back to `1` reconnects the device.

-**Reference:** See the GPIO interrupt section above for the related Arch Linux Wiki article on wakeup triggers, which discusses the broader context of suspend issues on Ryzen 7000 series systems.
+**Reference:** See the GPIO interrupt section for the related Arch Linux Wiki article on wakeup triggers, which discusses the broader context of suspend issues on Ryzen 7000 series systems.